likicv/usysml-test-cases/README.md

 ## uSysML

-In the wise sense, uSysML is an approach to the development of test cases for SysML v2.
+In the wider sense, uSysML is an approach to the development of test cases for SysML v2.
 In the narrow sense uSysML refers to a subset of SysML v2 keywords and behaviours, and what exactly is included in this subset depends on the uSysML version (see the table below).
 The